Water

 That’s just how we rolled back in the days of Kodachrome.

 I’d come home each day with my wet towel a little more tan than the day before.
-By the end of the summer I was brown as a berry wishing away the days, weeks and months that separated me from another six weeks of my care free aquatic existence.
+By the end of the summer I was brown as a berry and already counting the days, weeks and months that separated me from another six weeks of my care free aquatic existence.

 It’s not until years later when I was teaching aquanatal yoga classes to groups of pregnant women that it occurred to me that water is our first habitat, the first matrix we communicate with.
 During one of the classes I felt such an overwhelming sense of being in the same water as the women and ultimately, given the conductivity of water, I felt like I was in the same water as their babies.
 A wave of gratitude rolled over me.
 Gratitude for being so privileged as to walk even this small part of their pregnancies with these women.